novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-52.md

 Kim Ah-young's father, Kim Sung-moo, the head of Guseong Group, was someone who greatly disliked his daughters being exposed to the media.

-Thus, although Kim Ah-young rarely appeared in the media, that was when she was young, and at some point, there was almost no media exposure.
+Thus, the rare appearance of Kim Ah-young in the media was when she was young, and past that point there was almost no media exposure.

 So, there probably wouldn't be anyone who would recognize her if she walked around the streets.

 "But still, this won't do."

-However, would Park Min-sook, who would later have to take all the responsibility, allow this?
+Park Min-sook is the one would later have to take all the responsibility, could she allow this?

 She spoke in a more resolute tone.